Mon - Sun: 24 hours.

 Some of the risks associated with laser hair removal include:

 • Skin irritation.
-This is usually temporary and will recede within a matter of hours.
+This is usually temporary and tends to subside within a few hours.

-Other issues that can arise from laser hair removal include burns, scars, blistering or scarring.
-Also, treatment can sometimes cause greying of hair or you might see excessive hair growth in areas near to where you were treated.
+Other potential issues from laser hair removal include burns, scars, blistering, or scarring.
+Additionally, the treatment may cause greying of the hair or even excessive hair growth in areas near the treated site.

-Problems during a laser hair removal treatment can arise due to several different reasons.
-It could be because the procedure was performed by an unqualified or inexperienced technician or because the procedure was performed using instruments that were not properly sanitised.
-The use of unclean instruments can result in an infection leading to permanent scarring.
+Problems during laser hair removal treatments can arise for various reasons.
+It may be due to the procedure being performed by an unqualified or inexperienced technician, or because unsanitised instruments were used.
+The use of unclean instruments can lead to infections, which may result in permanent scarring.

 Negligence That Could Lead To Botched Laser Hair Removal

-Since 2010, laser hair surgery has been deregulated.
+Since 2010, laser hair removal treatments in the UK have been deregulated.
 Previously, practitioners had to register with the Care Quality Commission (CQC).
-As a result, non-healthcare professionals can now carry out laser hair removal and the onus is on them to ensure their procedures are safe (although some authorities may perform checks locally).
+As a result, non-healthcare professionals can now perform laser hair removal, with the responsibility on them to ensure their procedures are safe.
+However, some local authorities may still perform checks to ensure standards are met.

-Even without regulation, though, any beauty salon that treats you owes you a duty of care to try and keep you safe and well during and after treatment.
-That means they must:
+Even without national regulation, any beauty salon or practitioner performing laser hair removal owes you a duty of care to keep you safe during and after treatment.
+This means they must:

 • Inform you of the risks associated with laser hair removal prior to treatment.